4a616d6573205265696c6c79/tartiflette/README.md

 which used static data.
 And [Romain's code for the webpage](https://github.com/romain-fontugne/django-ihr).

-Root analysis code wanted raw traceroute data.
+The analysis code wanted raw traceroute data.
+Some fun was had interpreting what the Atlas stream delivered.

 FaceBook's anchor was down so we chose Comcast which had two anchors up.